It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 Day 3 Impala hunt

 Again, we located numerous animals but decided against going after any.
-We enjoyed lunch in the field then moved to an area closer to OliveFountain Ranch, where we had a lot of success in 2012.
+We enjoyed lunch in the field and then moved to an area closer to OliveFountain Ranch, where we had a lot of success in 2012.

-Blackjack, a two-year-old Jack Russell, quickly found the ram a couple of hundred yards from the point of impact.
+Blackjack, a two-year-old Jack Russell, quickly found the ram a couple hundred yards from the point of impact.
 Watching these dogs’ work is impressive.
 Their energy, instincts, and love of the hunt are so remarkable.

 Our South African Hunting Trip

 In the evening, we spent about an hour glassing over a vast land area.
 Like the evening before, the Nyala bulls were out in astounding numbers.

 Near the exact location as the night before, we spotted 15 Nyala bulls in a field and numerous Kudu & Nyala cows.
 We put in a long stalk as the wind and sun were in our favor and could close in to within 100 yards of many of these animals.

 Nick’s ability to differentiate a very nice Nyala from a “Proper Nyala bull” was evident again.
 We continued to move down the field using large thorn trees as cover to identify the best animal.